RomanCLV/MathEvaluator/README.md

 In the case of this property is equal to `true` and that a such operation is applying, it will use the Gamma (Γ) function (since x! = Γ(x+1)).

-However, if the Gamma function is asked for a negative number, it will raise a `DomainException` or return `NaN`.
+However, if the Gamma function is asked for a negative integer, it will raise a `DomainException` or return `NaN`.

+See: [https://en.wikipedia.org/wiki/Gamma_function](https://en.wikipedia.org/wiki/Gamma_function) to know more anout this function.

 | Expression | Result | Condition before applying the evaluation / Remarks |